greblus/aspeqt/README.md

   download files to your device.
 * **Epson printer emulation**: print jobs rendered onto a page with bit graphics, font choice, PNG and PDF export, and a built-in test page.
+* **High-speed atr disk boot over SIO** (device $61 - AtariSIO remote control - disk swapping) on stock/unmodified Atari computers.
+Mount your atr in D1: and AspeQt will automatically boot Hiass's bundled sioboot-atarisio.atr OS patcher, swap disks and boot your atr image with high speed SIO.
+Requires "Use high speed disk loader" option in combination with "Use non-standard speeds" POKEY divisor set to 0, or higher typical speed, eg. 57600bps.

 <p align="center">
   <a href="src/screenshots/phonebook.jpg"><img src="src/screenshots/phonebook.jpg" alt="BBS phonebook" width="21%"></a>